Awsomelorde/Pathfinder/README.md

 # Pathfinder
 This is my Pathfinder.
 I am doing this for the Hack Club Stasis Program.
 Definitaly check it out if you are a teenager like me.
 I never knew that i had the capability to build such things.

+Pathfinder board with 3 keys and 3 lights where if you press them in different speeds in succession, they will light up differently

 Schematic: